GSto/digital-garden/notes/evergreen notes.md

 On links, **Notes should be linked densely and in context**.
 Favor adding links instead of not.
 Favor including links in the context of notes instead of loosely tying notes together with 'tags'.

 You can link to notes that don't exist yet.
 This can both give you ideas for notes to work on later, and also help you find serendipitous connections, which is one of the main values of taking these kinds of notes.
+See the [broken links](/meta/missing) list for broken links.

 Organize notes by topic over source.
 However, I tend to keep notes of particular books and articles, as it makes capturing information easier as I'm reading them.